Lunar station: Arabic manzil

 In the traditional Arabic astrological system, the new moon was seen to move through 28 distinct manāzil (singular: manzil "house") during the normal solar year, each manzil lasting, therefore, for about 13 days.
 One or more manazil were then grouped into a nawaa (plural anwaa) which were tied to a given weather pattern.
 In other words, the yearly pattern was divided in the following manner: A year was divided into anwaa, each of which was made up of one more manazil, which were associated with a dominant star or constellation.
 These stars and constellations were sometimes, but not always, connected in some way to constellations in the Zodiac.
 Moreover, as the anwaa repeat on a regular, solar cycle, they can be correlated to fixed points on the Gregorian calendar.

-The following table is a breakdown of the anwaa and their position on the Gregorian calendar.
+The following table is a list of the 28 manāzil.